FDA ends 14 year moratorium and approves silicone breast implants in 2006

 3. Patients who wanted an elective cosmetic Breast augmentation were not eligible for silicone because it was not considered ethical to subject an otherwise healthy patient to an unknown risk.

-Sadly, the “moratorium” on breast implants was publicized by the plaintiff lawyers and accepted by the media as a vindication of the theory that implants are “bad” for you.
 The consequences were devastating to Dow-Corning, an implant manufacturer.
 A class action suit was brought against it, and the company was bankrupted.
 The lawyers won a $4 BILLION dollar settlement.

 Thousands of women, anguished by the fact that they may have had a “ticking time bomb” in their chests underwent unnecessary surgery to remove their implants.
 I removed implants or exchanged for saline implants on many of these anguished women.
 They came to me referred from well meaning primary care doctors, lawyers, or after becoming alarmed by what they had heard or read in the press.